WTF is Music Publishing? A Beginners Guide

 Secondly, the PRS is a not-for-profit business.
 They collect all the income, take a percentage for the administration, and then pay out the rest to rights holders.
 In 2016 they analysed 4.3 trillion lines of data (an increase of 80% of the previous year) and if they then added to that already hefty workload by turning all small sampled stations into census stations then that would increase their overheads which would result in them needing to take a higher percentage admin fee which ultimately means less money is distributed to the writers and publishers.

-So it’s now you can start to see the true value of performance royalties just from radio alone.
+So it’s now you can start to see the true value of performance royalties just from radio alone, as you'd need roughly 200k streams on Spotify to generate the same amount of income from a single spot play on BBC Radio 2.

 Every week the BBC publish their new playlists for the week which are split into A-list, B List and C List.
-If you’re on the A-list you’ll average around twenty-five plays per week, which for a four-minute track is £1,350 per week in gross performance royalties.
+If you’re on the A-list you’ll average around 25 plays per week, which for a four-minute track is just over £1k per week in gross performance royalties.

 And if you’re on BBC’s playlist then it’s highly likely you’ll be on the playlist of every other pop music station in the country.
-If you take a look at the airplay charts (which you can find in Music Week) you’ll see that big songs will have huge numbers of plays behind them; as I write this, I’ve picked up an old copy of Music Week from the summer just gone and Justin Timberlake’s Can’t Stop The Feeling clocked up 7,076 plays across 270 stations in a single week within the UK alone.
-That increases to 28,895 plays across 1,498 stations across Europe.
+If you take a look at the airplay charts (which you can find in Music Week) you’ll see that big songs will have huge numbers of plays behind them; as I write this, Miley Cyrus' Midgnight Sky clocked up 5,249 plays across 217 stations in a single week within the UK alone.
+That increases to 22,744 plays across 1,284 stations across Europe.
 With the vast majority of those plays generating a performance royalty when broadcast, that’s some serious publishing revenue right there.

-Above are the primetime per minute monetary values of some key channels within the UK (Q3 2016).
+Above are the primetime per minute monetary values of some key channels within the UK (as of October 2020).
 Once again as you can see; the more people who see/hear it, the more money it generates in performance royalties and much like the radio stations, you also have ‘Sampled’ and ‘Census’ TV stations.

 These figures above are essentially one of three income streams you get from your music being broadcast on TV as this just covers the performance royalties.
 You also get mechanical royalties and PPL broadcast income, but I’ll come on to that further down the line when we discuss sync.